 Hope you enjoyed this post on — Meniscus Tears… Why surgery isn’t always necessary — for more information there is a more in depth section on meniscus tears here.

 - NIH Article on Meniscus Tears

 As always, my disclaimer applies.
 This is not medical advice.
 You should discuss these issues with your orthopedic surgeon or your family, friends and primary care doctor to determine if based upon your symptoms and quality of life you feel you would rather be treated surgically or without surgery.
-If you have any questions, feel free to hit me through my website, YouTube, Twitter, Facebook and wherever else I reside.